evandrosouza-developer/ps2tomsxUSB/README.md

 	  |  (bit 5): default value of enable_xon_xoff;
 	  |  (bit 4): default value of ps2numlockstate at power up;
 	  |  (bits 3-0): y_dummy (non valid colunm);
-	- Bytes 4-7: Reeserved - Keep it as 0xFFFFFFFF;
+	- Bytes 4-7: Reserved - Keep it as 0xFFFFFFFF;
         When this copy of the Database is let unavailable, the first line becomes ("0x00", "0x00", "0x00", "0x00", "0x01", "0x02",
 	"0x04", "0x08"), meaning to seek the next one.

 	On the line 319 (the last one) there are information related to this Database integrity:
-	- Bytes 0-5: Reeserved - Keep each byte as 0xFF;
+	- Bytes 0-5: Reserved - Keep each byte as 0xFF;
 	- Byte 6: CheckSum (Integrity);
 	- Byte 7: bcc (a type of vertical parity used for integrity);